 PET SHOP BOYS Tonight Is Forever (1986)

-Mistakenly announced as a new single by presenter Muriel Gray on ‘The Tube’ 1986 midsummer special, ‘Tonight Is Forever’ is one of Neil Tennant and Chris Lowe’s best early compositions.
+Mistakenly announced as a new single by presenter Muriel Gray on ‘The Tube’ in 1986, ‘Tonight Is Forever’ is one of Neil Tennant and Chris Lowe’s best early compositions.
 From its blipping intro with an odd starting snare drum to the magnificently euphoric chorus, it captured the excitement of a fleeting romance on a night out in clubland.
 With its sombre synth brass riff and a wonderful middle eight, it was later covered by Liza Minelli in an orchestral arrangement for her PET SHOP BOYS produced album ‘Results’.

 NEW ORDER Mr Disco (1989)